-- An umbrella term to describe collectively the variety and variability
+- Biodiversity is an umbrella term to describe collectively the variety and variability

 of nature.
 It encompasses three basic levels of organisation in living